 THE SCHOOL GARDEN

 Mountain Oak School incorporates gardens into their curriculum.
 One path the general food movement has taken is through education and has been largely encouraged and supported by various schools in the city.
 Prescott College students carry out their passions of teaching by using a gardens as the classroom.
 There have been several independent studies, senior projects, and class projects based on gardens and growing food with the young children at Mountain Oak School.
-The benefits have been outstanding in that the children are presented with environmental education, a sense of place and a certain independence when they realize how food is grown and their power to grow it themselves and xenical canadian pharmacy websites with their families.
+The benefits have been outstanding in that the children are presented with environmental education, a sense of place and a certain independence when they realize how food is grown and their power to grow it themselves and buy accutane option with their families.